-31. Bahrain was concerned about ethnic purification and discrimination against Rohingya Muslims in Rakhine State.
+31. Bahrain expressed concern about ethnic purification and discrimination against Rohingya Muslims in Rakhine State.

-32. The Bolivarian Republic of Venezuela welcomed the signing of the National Ceasefire Agreement and the strategic social and economic reforms to overcome poverty.
+32. The Bolivarian Republic of Venezuela welcomed the signing of the national ceasefire agreement and the strategic social and economic reforms to overcome poverty.

-33. Belgium commended the progress made since its first UPR, including political reforms and release of political prisoners.
+33. Belgium commended the progress made by Myanmar since its first review, including political reforms and the release of political prisoners.

-34. Bhutan welcomed measures initiated on child protection, particularly those implemented to prevent underage recruitment to the military forces.
+34. Bhutan welcomed measures on child protection, particularly those implemented to prevent underage recruitment to the military forces.

-35. Botswana noted reports of ill treatment of migrants, refugees and asylum seekers, as well as the Rohingya.
+35. Botswana noted reports of ill-treatment of migrants, refugees, asylum seekers and Rohingya.

-36. Ecuador praised the transition process to consolidate democracy through the separation of powers and efforts to comply with the first-cycle UPR recommendations.
+36. Ecuador praised the transition process to consolidate democracy through the separation of powers and efforts to comply with the first-cycle review recommendations.

-37. Brunei Darussalam welcomed the implementation of its Free and Universal Primary Education Programme and the increase in Myanmar's health budget.
+37. Brunei Darussalam welcomed the implementation of the free and universal primary education programme and the increase in the State's health budget.

-38. Cambodia positively noted the progress made in improving livelihood, infrastructure, and basic services for the communities in the Rakhine State.
+38. Cambodia noted positively the progress made in improving livelihoods, infrastructure and basic services for the communities in Rakhine State.